torch2424/wasmboy/README.md

 # Tests

 These are all currently known passing tests (by me), there may be more test roms out there that pass.
-Feel free to open an issue or PR to add the tests to this list 😄
+Feel free to open an issue or PR to add the tests to this list 😄 . **The test names are listed from left to right, top to bottom**.

 ### Blarrg

 [Repo with all blargg's tests and source](https://github.com/retrio/gb-test-roms)

-**From Left to Right, Top to Bottom:**

 cpu_instrs, instr_timing, mem_timing, mem_timing-2